YukiGibson/articles/README.md

 This is a compilation of articles, notes, documentation, training resources, and more found all around Reddit, GitHub, etc...

-Also, as a way to keep track of consumed courses or classes.

-Note: _I was tired of using browser bookmarks and Reddit's 'saved' feature.
-I just wanted that info centralized and quick to access._

 ### Containers
 #### Docker